 -Serve as docents for tours of the Heritage House exhibits, if interested.

-The Heritage Committee meets the 1st Wednesday of the month (dark in July and December) in the Jacaranda Room at the Norman P. Murray Community Center, located at 24932 Veterans Way, Mission Viejo.
+The Heritage Committee meets the first Wednesday of the month (dark in July and December) in the Jacaranda Room at the Norman P. Murray Community Center, located at 24932 Veterans Way, Mission Viejo.
 Meetings begin at 6 pm or as posted.
 Meeting agendas and minutes can be viewed by clicking here.